 References

 Davies, P. D. (2003).
-The Role of DOTS in Tuberculosis Treatment and Control.
-American Journal of Respiratory Medicine, 2(3), 203–209. [https://pubmed.ncbi.nlm.nih.gov/14720025/]
+The role of DOTS in tuberculosis treatment and control.
+American Journal of Respiratory Medicine, 2(3), 203–209. https://pubmed.ncbi.nlm.nih.gov/14720025/

-Fransiska Tumangger.
-Bachelor of Public Health study program, Faculty of Public Health, University of NorthSumatra 2021.Thesis 1–89 (2020).
+Fransiska, T. (2020).
+[Thesis] Bachelor of Public Health Study Program, Faculty of Public Health, University of North Sumatra.
+Medan: Universitas Sumatera Utara.

-Global Tuberculosis Report 2021.
-(2021).
+Global Tuberculosis Report 2021 – TB DIAH.
+(2021). https://www.tbdiah.org/resources/publications/global-tuberculosis-report-2021/

-Imaduddin, D., Setiani, O. & Suhartono, D.The Relationship between Physical Conditions of Houses and Behavior with the Incidence of Pulmonary TB in the Working Area of Batu 10 Community Health Center, TanjungpinangCity. vol. 7 http://ejournal3.undip.ac.id/index.php/jkm (2019).
+Imaduddin, D., Setiani, O., & Suhartono, D. (2019).
+The relationship between physical conditions of houses and behavior with the incidence of pulmonary TB in the working area of Batu 10 Community Health Center, Tanjungpinang City.
+Jurnal Kesehatan Masyarakat (Undip), 7. http://ejournal3.undip.ac.id/index.php/jkm

 Lönnroth, K., Castro, K. G., Chakaya, J. M., Chauhan, L. S., Floyd, K., Glaziou, P., ... & Weyer, K. (2010).
 Tuberculosis control and elimination 2010–50: cure, care, and social development.
-The Lancet, 375(9728), 1814-1829. [https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(10)60483-7/fulltext]
+The Lancet, 375(9728), 1814–1829. https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(10)60483-7/fulltext

 Ministry of Health Republic of Indonesia.
 (2016).
 Lung Health Services Pocket Book.
-Jakarta: Ministry of Health Republic of Indonesia. [https://puskomkemkes.files.wordpress.com/2018/08/buku-saku-paru- fikm-2016-2.pdf]
+Jakarta: Ministry of Health Republic of Indonesia. https://puskomkemkes.files.wordpress.com/2018/08/buku-saku-paru-fikm-2016-2.pdf

 Ministry of Health Republic of Indonesia.
 (2019).
 National Guidelines for Controlling Tuberculosis.
-Jakarta:Ministry of Health Republic of Indonesia. https://puskomkemkes.files.wordpress.com/2019/03/pedoman-nasional-penanggulangan- tuberkulosis.pdf
+Jakarta: Ministry of Health Republic of Indonesia. https://puskomkemkes.files.wordpress.com/2019/03/pedoman-nasional-penanggulangan-tuberkulosis.pdf

-Pangestika, R., Fadli, R. K. & Alnur, R. D. Education on preventing transmission of TB disease throughhousehold contacts.J.
-SOLMA 8, 229 (2019).
+Pangestika, R., Fadli, R. K., & Alnur, R. D. (2019).
+Education on preventing transmission of TB disease through household contacts.
+Jurnal SOLMA, 8, 229.

 Richter, L. M., Lönnroth, K., Desmond, C., Jackson, R., Jaramillo, E., & Weil, D. (2017).
-Economic Support to Patients in HIV and TB Grants in Rounds 7 and 10 from the Global Fund to Fight AIDS, Tuberculosis and Malaria.
-Tropical Medicine and International Health, 22(3), 336–343. [https://pubmed.ncbi.nlm.nih.gov/27910228/]
+Economic support to patients in HIV and TB grants in Rounds 7 and 10 from the Global Fund to Fight AIDS, Tuberculosis and Malaria.
+Tropical Medicine & International Health, 22(3), 336–343. https://pubmed.ncbi.nlm.nih.gov/27910228/

 World Health Organization.
 (2019).
 Global Tuberculosis Report 2019.
-Geneva: World Health Organization. https://www.who.int/publications/i/item/global-tuberculosis-report-2019
+Geneva: WHO. https://iris.who.int/handle/10665/346387

 Downloads